Handmade gifts can be the most meaningful ones to give and receive.

 Simple QAYG Keychain

-These easy quilt-as-you-go keychains are not only great for scraps it is also one of those great beginner projects for anyone starting out with quilt-as-you-go.
+These easy quilt-as-you-go keychains are not only great for scraps but also it’s one of those great beginner projects for anyone starting out with quilt-as-you-go.

 It was my first QAYG project!